 Other organized beaches of Rethymnon are located along the 8km long coast starting from the port of Rethymnon and end at Skaleta.
 Similarly, small towns such as Panormo and Bali, offer excellent services and facilities.
 To the south, the cosmopolitan beaches of Agia Galini, Plakias and Rodakino are fairly organized.

-Heraklion is the most developed tourist area in Crete, with Hersonissos and Malia hosting the largest numbers of tourists.
+Heraklion in central Crete is the most developed tourist area, with Hersonissos and Malia, hosting the largest numbers of tourists.
 Indeed, all coasts from Heraklion to Malia are fully organized and big resorts are built on the beach.
 Gyms, massage services, extreme water sports are just some of the services offered on the beach.

 Travelers to Crete should explore the very important coastal nature.
 Development of tourism while respecting natural environment is a challenge for the authorities of the island.

-The protected palm grove of Vai, the largest palm forest in Europe, is an attraction of utmost ecological value.
-Beaches with Cretan date palms are met in more places of the island.
-Those include the famous beach of Preveli, Aspri Limni (White Lake) by Lafonissi, Souda by Plakias, Itanos by Vai and Finikidia by Agios Pavlos.
+The protected palm grove of Vai, the largest native palm forest in Europe, is an attraction of utmost ecological value.
+Beaches with Cretan date palm are met in more places of the island, such as Preveli and Plakias.

 In the fall, sand dunes are smothered with white lilies (sea daffodils).
 Lilies were a favorite pattern in the Minoan frescoes.